 11.3 Changes to the Approved Budget

-Changes proposed to the approved budget will be first considered by the Board of Management, unless they fall within the delegated approval arrangements.
-Under the scheme of delegation, the Principal may approve variations up to £100,000 in aggregate value.
+Changes proposed to the approved budget will be first considered by the arrangements.
+Under the scheme of delegation, the Principal may approve variations up to £100,000 in aggregate value (excluding VAT).

 11.4 Virement